 “Oh, man, it’s the best, isn’t it Mom?”

 “Yes, I agree with you.
-The food is wonderful, not real salty and no MSG like some other places we’ve eaten.”
+The food is wonderful, not real salty and no MSG like some other places where we’ve had Chinese.”

 “I love the Mandarin beef and the sweet and sour pork and this shrimp dish, what’s it called, Mom?”

 “I think you mean the crystal prawns.
 They have some kind of almost invisible coating on the prawns that crackles when you bite into them, and the shrimp are plump and perfectly cooked so they aren’t dried out.”

 “That’s it.
 You, Curtis Fischer, are absolutely going to love Hsiang’s!
 But now, how about a snack to tide us over?
 Do we have any celery in the ‘fridge, Mom?”

 Tom fixed us a plate full of celery cut in about four inch pieces.
 We sat down at the kitchen table with his mom and all three of us crunched on celery.
 For some reason this casual family time with me and Tom and his mother made me wonder what my mom was doing.
 I hadn’t talked to her since I saw her at the bail hearing.
 I added a mental to-do to phone her tonight when we got back.